Before we start breaking the decision process of picking an authorization service, let's, just for the sake of clarity, define what it is first –

 Policy as Code, event-driven updates, Gitops, control-plane back office, and customer-facing experiences are some of the best practices you will need and really shouldn’t compromise on.

 Latency and locality:

 The average microservice-based application triggers three authorization queries per request.
 If each takes more than 50-100ms, the performance of your application is basically dead before it even starts to handle its own core logic.
 Latency across cloud services is basically unavoidable (the service provider might be able to reduce it somewhat but not remove it altogether - especially under heavy workload scenarios).

-Hence it is best to avoid authorization services that provide only remote querying options and that haven’t taken latency into account.
+Hence, it is best to avoid authorization services that provide only remote querying options and that haven’t taken latency into account.

 Policy Model Support:

-As your application evolves to meet new demands, so will your authorization layer - so while everyone often starts with Admin/Not-admin, RBAC, ABAC, ReBAC, and variants of them are most likely in your app’s future.
+As your application evolves to meet new demands, so will your authorization layer - so while everyone often starts with Admin/Not-admin, RBAC, ABAC, or ReBAC, and variants of them are most likely in your app’s future.
 Different solutions would support different models and varying levels.

 For example, Google-Zanzibar-inspired solutions are a great way to implement ReBAC but are often impossible to implement or impractical for ABAC.

 Consider the scalability of the solution.
 If you expect your user base to grow significantly over time, you'll want a solution that can handle the increased load and complexity (e.g., of policy or application structure).